anurag-dhamala/sveltease/README.md

 </template>
 ```

-In case of vue, when you update the vue states, ```activateSveltefy()``` won't be called again, unlike react where we just placed the function call inside the component, and it worked.
+In case of vue, when you update the vue states, ```activateSveltease()``` won't be called again, unlike react where we just placed the function call inside the component, and it worked.
 So, we need to re-trigger it on component update i.e. ```onUpdated()```.

-**Don't worry, svelte-fy won't create new object and overload the memory.
+**Don't worry, sveltease won't create new object and overload the memory.
 It will just update the props.
-That is why the id where the svelte element is inserted must be unique for every sveltefy function call.**
+That is why the id where the svelte element is inserted must be unique for every sveltease function call.**

-## sveltefy function arguments
+## sveltease function arguments

 Find more details about the arguments here: